AbdelRahmanAlTamimi/Vecation-Tracking-System-Design/README.md

+# Vacation Tracking System

-# the vision
+## the vision
-1- empower every employee with the tools and responsibility to independently manage their time-off — including vacation, sick leave, and personal days — without needing detailed knowledge of company or local leave policies.
-2- streamline the functions of the human resources (HR) department, to minimize noncore, business-related activities of management
-3- improve the internal business processes of this organization, at least with respect to the time it takes to manage vacation time requests.
+Replacing manual process of vacation requests by an automated rules-based validation system, for achieving the following goals:
+1. Enabling employees to manage thier vacation requests using easy-use system.
+2. Saving time and money mostly in HR department.
+3. Speed up the process by minimize manual approval of immdediate manager to at most one (if needed).

+## Domain (Problem defined)
+In the past, all vacation time had to be approved by an immediate manager and then checked by a clerk in the HR department before it was authorized.
+Sometimes this manual process could take days.

-# non-funtional requierment
+## non-funtional requierment
 - easy to use
-- run in any HTML 3.2 capable browser
-- implement single-sign-on
+- uses the portal’s single-sign-on mechanisms for all authentication.
+- Uses existing hardware and middleware.
+- Implemented as an extension to the existing intranet portal system.

-# Functional Requirements
+## Functional Requirements
 - Implements a flexible rules-based system for validating and verifying leave time requests
-- Enables manager approval
+- Enables manager approval (if needed).
 - Provides access to requests for the previous calendar year, and allows requests to be made up to a year and a half in the future
 - Uses e-mail notification to request manager approval and notify employees of request status changes
 - Keeps activity logs for all transactions